hazelgrove/hazel/docs/Updating-OCaml-Version.md

 - Update the version number and instructions in `INSTALL.md`.

-- Announce the version change on the `#hazel-dev` channel of the `hazelgrove` Slack by sending the following message, with the appropriate VERSION:
+- Announce the version change on the `#hazel-dev` channel of the `hazelgrove` Slack by sending the following message, with the appropriate `NEW-VERSION`:

       @channel
-      We have switched `dev` to OCaml version VERSION.
-You can update to VERSION by doing the following things.
+      We have switched `dev` to OCaml version `NEW-VERSION`.
+You can update to `NEW-VERSION` by doing the following things.

       - Merge your branch with either `dev` or `update_ocaml_NEW-VERSION` if that is tricky.